 Use This Flow Chart for Selecting Italian Red Wines

 There are hundreds of wine grape varieties from Italy and very few of these varieties are known outside of Italy.
-So don’t worry, you’re not the only person who thinks Italian wines is challenging!
+So don’t worry, you’re not the only person who thinks Italian wines are challenging!

 Produttori del Barbaresco Nebbiolo Red Italian Wine

-Langhe is made with Nebbiolo, a top quality red wine grape from Northern Italy. photo by Brett Jones
+Langhe is made with Nebbiolo, a top-quality red wine grape from Northern Italy.
+Photo by Brett Jones.

 Tips on Enjoying Italian Red Wines